 Another strain that is highly sought after in Africa is “Malawi Gold“.
 This strain is native to the country of Malawi and is known for its high THC content and relaxing, sedating effects.
 It is a Sativa-dominant hybrid strain, and it’s known for its unique aroma, which is a combination of earthy and sweet.

 Cannabis exports from Africa to Europe are on the rise.
 As the demand for medical cannabis products continues to grow and more cannabis distributors in Europe are looking to import cannabis to Europe.
 Lesotho is one of the few African countries to have legalized cannabis for medical and scientific purposes, and has been able to capitalize on this by becoming a leading exporter of medical cannabis products to Europe.

 The cannabis products exported from Lesotho are high in quality and are in high demand in Europe.
-The products are exported to a number of different countries, including Germany, the Netherlands, and Switzerland.
+The products are exported to a number of different countries, including Germany, the Netherlands, Israel and Switzerland.
 The exports are helping to create jobs and boost the economy in Lesotho, and the country is quickly becoming a leading player in the global cannabis market.